pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/2-analyze-results.md

 ## Introduction

 The optimiser has finished — now comes the interesting part.
 In this tutorial we open the solved network, get a feel for what is inside it, and ask the questions any energy modeller cares about: how much power is being produced, by whom, and does it match reality?
-By the end you will have a set of key performance indicators for the Kazakhstan system and a first sanity check against published statistics.
+By the end you will have a set of key performance indicators for the Kazakhstan **power system** and a first sanity check against published statistics.

+This use-case series deliberately stays in the **electricity workflow** (`solve_all_networks`) — not the sector-coupled model (`solve_sector_networks`).
+Over the following parts we will calibrate and validate that power model against **2020** data before exploring further scenarios.

 All of the work here is done in a Jupyter notebook.
 No Snakemake, no configuration files — just Python and a solved `.nc` file.